vania020/wro2025-robotek/README.md

 <br>

 ### *Versions of the Car*
-Our vehicle has gone through about **seven versions** (and since we are always improving, there are still more to come!).
+Our vehicle has gone through **7 versions** (and since we are always improving, there are still more to come!).
 It all started with a cardboard prototype, then moved on to acrylic and metal chassis designs, and later, we made personalized adjustments to a HiWonder kit.
 Along the way, we also experimented with different wheel designs, repositioned components, tested sensors like LiDAR, and finally adopted a new operating environment with ROS and Ubuntu.
 <table>
   <tr>
     <th width="15%">Version</th>